AndreasHeger/CGATReport/doc/Tutorial2.rst

 Testing the current implementation::

-   sphinxreport_test.py -t MyDataOneTrack -r bars
+   sphinxreport-test -t MyDataOneTrack -r bars

 will show a familiar plot - the functor is equivalent to the single funtion case.